 Recommendations for Antiretrovirals in Specific Clinical Situations

-In the following sections and Table 7, we present available data and recommendations for management of newborns with confirmed HIV and newborns born to mothers who:
+In the following sections and Table 8, the Panel on Treatment of Pregnant Women with HIV Infection and Prevention of Perinatal Transmission (the Panel) presents available data and recommendations for management of newborns with documented HIV and newborns born to mothers who:

 - Received antepartum/intrapartum ARV drugs with effective viral suppression

-- Are at higher risk of transmitting HIV to their newborn, including those who:
+- Are at higher risk of transmitting HIV to their newborns, including mothers who:

 - Received neither antepartum nor intrapartum ARV drugs

-- Received antepartum and intrapartum ARV drugs but who have detectable viral load near delivery, particularly if delivery was vaginal
+- Received antepartum and intrapartum ARV drugs but who had detectable viral load near delivery, particularly if delivery was vaginal

 - Have acute or primary HIV infection during pregnancy or breastfeeding